lorilorimori/spiral-knights-worldbuilding/src/lib/rebis_theory.md

 - Rock Salt is seen in the [Pinch of Salt](https://wiki.spiralknights.com/A_Pinch_of_Salt) at the [Research Site](https://wiki.spiralknights.com/A_Pinch_of_Salt#Gate_Map), wherein it is depicted exactly as on the inventory icon.

-  A conflict may arise here, one related to the design of [salt bomb](https://wiki.spiralknights.com/Rock_Salt_Bomb) -- as it is very similar to [splinter bomb](https://wiki.spiralknights.com/Deadly_Splinter_Bomb), which uses luminite, but also is referred to as made of a synthetic mineral, yet capable of charge: `A large chunk of synthetic mineral primed with a potent explosive` ([splinter bomb](https://wiki.spiralknights.com/Deadly_Splinter_Bomb)).
-This can be resolved through a thought, that the bombs also attempt to use charged minerals, then, salt would change its color as seen with other minerals.
+  A conflict may arise here, one related to the design of [salt bomb](https://wiki.spiralknights.com/Rock_Salt_Bomb), as it is very similar to [splinter bomb](https://wiki.spiralknights.com/Deadly_Splinter_Bomb), which uses Luminite, but also is referred to as made of a synthetic mineral, yet capable of charge: `A large chunk of synthetic mineral primed with a potent explosive` ([splinter bomb](https://wiki.spiralknights.com/Deadly_Splinter_Bomb)).
+This can be resolved through a thought, that the bombs also utilize charged minerals, then, salt would change its color as seen with other minerals.

 - Moonstone is seen to glow, paralleling dark matter ritual circles, and other previous examples, including Moorcroft Manor's ritual site.